Surabaya: Economy

-Business

 As the provincial capital, Surabaya has numerous offices and business centers; as a metropolitan city, it became the center of economic, financial, and business activities in East Java and beyond.
 Also, Surabaya is the second-largest port city in Indonesia after Jakarta.
 As a trading center, Surabaya is not only a trade center for East Java, but also facilitates areas in Central Java, Kalimantan, and Eastern Indonesia.
 Surabaya's strategic location in almost in the center of Indonesia and just south of Asia makes it one of the critical hubs for trading activities in Southeast Asia.
 It is currently in the process of building high-rise skyscrapers, including apartments, condominiums, and hotels to attract foreign capital.
 Surabaya and the surrounding area are undergoing the most rapidly growing and the most advanced economic development in Indonesia.
 The city is also one of the most essential cities in supporting Indonesia's economy.

 Most of the population is engaged in services, industry, and trade.
 Surabaya is a fast-growing trading center.
 Major industries include shipbuilding, heavy equipment, food processing and agriculture, electronics, home furnishings, and handicrafts.
 Many major multinational companies are based in Surabaya, such as Sampoerna, Maspion, Wings Group, Unilever Indonesia, Pakuwon Group, Jawa Pos Group, and PAL Indonesia.

-Business districts

-The area between Jalan Basuki Rachmat, Jalan Tunjungan, Jalan Embong Malang, and Jalan Bubutan has grown as a business center and has turned into one of the main business and trade activities areas in Surabaya.
-Some of the important buildings in this area include Wisma BRI Surabaya, Hotel Bumi Surabaya, Wisma Dharmala Surabaya, The Peak Residence, and Sheraton Hotel.

-Another cluster around Jalan Mayjend Sungkono, Jalan Adityawarman, Jalan HR Muhammad, and Jalan Bukit Darmo has grown as a new business center of the city.
-This area has now grown as one of the most rapidly growing commercial and business centers in East Java, with high-rise buildings.
-Some of the tallest buildings in Surabaya are located in this area, such as Adhiwangsa Apartment, Waterplace Residence, Puri Matahari, Beverly Park Apartment, The Via & The Vue Apartment, Ciputra World Hotel, Puncak Permai Apartment, and Rich Palace Hotel.

-Retail
+Shopping

 Surabaya has plenty of shopping centers like other major cities of Indonesia, ranging from traditional markets to most modern shopping malls.
 Outlets of local and international brands have a presence in modern shopping malls.
 There were about 100 hectares/one million square metres of retail space in Surabaya by the end of 2016.
 There are many dedicated markets for electronic goods, gadgets and computer hardware.